 Sir Ninian Stephen Lecture

-About The Sir Ninian Stephen Lecture
+Justice Virginia Bell delivers the 2016 Sir Ninian Stephen Lecture

 The Sir Ninian Stephen Lecture was established in 1993 to mark the arrival of the first group of Bachelor of Laws students at the University of Newcastle.
 It is delivered by an eminent lawyer each academic year.